 - Jargon-free and fiddle-leaf-fig-specific

-- If the oldest leaves towards the bottom of your plant are falling off first, it’s likely overwatering.
+- If the oldest leaves toward the bottom of your plant are falling off first, it’s likely over-watering.

 3. PLANT DIRTY OR DUSTY?